amirkhier/Israel-BusRidership-Analysis-2024/README.md

 .
-├── AWS_scripts/        # Scripts for ETL in AWS RDS Database server │   ├── ETL_CreatingTablesSchema.sql  # Creating The required Tables in AWS RDS MariaDB server │   ├── AWS_ETL_LoadingTables.py     # Loading the rows in AWS RDS MariaDB database from stored processed data in AWS S3 ├── data/               # Processed data files after integration and preprocessing │   ├── PublicTransitRoutesData.csv  # Use Tableau, ipynb │   ├── PublicTransitRoutesData2.csv # Use for ETL instead of using PublicTransitRoutesData.csv
+├── AWS_scripts/        # Scripts for ETL in AWS RDS Database server │   ├── ETL_CreatingTablesSchema.sql  # Creating The required Tables in AWS RDS MariaDB server │   ├── AWS_ETL_LoadingTables.py     # Loading the rows in AWS RDS MariaDB database from stored processed data in AWS S3
+|   ├── requirements.txt     # requirements for AWS_ETL_LoadingTables.py
+├── data/               # Processed data files after integration and preprocessing │   ├── PublicTransitRoutesData.csv  # Use Tableau, ipynb
+│   ├── PublicTransitRoutesData2.csv # Use for ETL instead of using PublicTransitRoutesData.csv